Xinglab/TEQUILA-seq/README.md

 Upon completion, the following files will be generated in the folder `espresso_out/work_dir`:
 * `samples_N2_R0_abundance.esp`: a tab-delimited file describing the expression levels of discovered transcript isoforms across input samples
   + Each discovered transcript isoform is reported on a separate line.
   + The first three columns are: `transcript_ID`, `transcript_name`, and `gene_ID`.
-Additional columns correspond to input samples and show the number of reads from a given sample that were counted towards each isoform.
+Additional columns correspond to input samples and show the number of reads from a given sample that were counted towards each transcript isoform.
-  + Isoform read counts are assigned by expectation maximization, such that each read contributes at most 1 count, either to a single isoform or distributed as fractional counts to multiple isoforms.
+  + Transcript isoform read counts are assigned by expectation maximization, such that each read contributes at most 1 count, either to a single transcript isoform or distributed as fractional counts to multiple transcript isoforms.
 * `samples_N2_R0_updated.gtf`: a transcript annotation file (GTF format) describing the coordinates of all discovered transcript isoforms
-  + The `source` column indicates whether each transcript is a `novel_isoform` or an `annotated_isoform`
+  + The `source` column indicates whether each transcript isoform is a `novel_isoform` or an `annotated_isoform`
-* `samples_N2_R0_compatible_isoform.tsv`: an optional tab-delimited file that describes compatible isoforms for each read in a given sample
+* `samples_N2_R0_compatible_isoform.tsv`: an optional tab-delimited file that describes compatible transcript isoforms for each read in a given sample
   + The columns are `read_id`, `sample_name`, `read_classification`, and `compatible_isoforms`.
 Possible classifications for each read under the column `read_classification` include:
-    + **Full Splice Match (FSM)**: indicates that the read carries a combination of splice junctions that is consistent with that of a known transcript
+    + **Full Splice Match (FSM)**: indicates that the read carries a combination of splice junctions that is consistent with that of a known transcript isoform
-    + **Incomplete Splice Match (ISM)**: indicates that the read carries a combination of splice junctions that is part of a known transcript
+    + **Incomplete Splice Match (ISM)**: indicates that the read carries a combination of splice junctions that is part of a known transcript isoform
     + **Novel In Catalog/Novel Not in Catalog (NIC/NNC)**: indicates that the read carries at least one splice junction involving a novel combination of known splice sites or novel splice sites, respectively.
     + **Not Completely Determined (NCD)**: indicates the read carries at least one splice junction that could not be corrected by ESPRESSO
     + **Single-exon**: indicates that the read does not carry any splice junctions